 Q: Where can I find the required posters that summarize the minimum wage rules?

 A: Article 19 of the Labor Law requires employers to post the provisions of the Minimum Wage Act.
-This poster is available at:
+Posters are available at https://labor.ny.gov/workerprotection/laborstandards/workprot/minwage.shtm.

 Q: What are the rules for overtime?

-A: The overtime requirement is based on hours worked in a given payroll week.
+A: The overtime requirement is based on hours worked in a given week.
 In general, if you have worked more than 40 hours in a pay week, and are not "exempt", you must be paid an overtime rate for all hours over 40.
+If you are a farm worker, you must be paid an overtime rate for all hours worked over 60 in a calendar week, and/or for any hours worked on your day of rest.
 See the chart below:

 |Covered employees||One and one-half times their regular, "straight-time" hourly rate of pay for all hours over 40 in a payroll week|